SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-31-weekend-editrix-got-shot.md

 pointing that out.
 Perhaps this level of sanitation is a courtesy extended only to Japanese clients, like the Weekend Editrix, who are culturally more attuned to how clean _everything_ is&hellip; or is not.)

-There was a kerfuffle when the person running check-in _insisted_ the Weekend Editrix had received a text on her phone for checkin.
-It took showing her the phone 3 times to convince her that was not the case, but she was still insistent that it should be there.
-In the end, we got sent to the pharmacy department for manual check-in, where they were used to it.

-Frankly, the whole vaccine scheduling process has struck me as being full of people who _insist_ the system is right and good and working, when the evidence in front of there eyes is that it is _not_.
-As an aspiring Bayesian rationalist, I find this hard to understand, and harder to deal with.
-But&hellip; simple stubborn persistence paid off.

 ## Is anything getting better?